The Journey of Remembering with Ketamine

 The Medicine Session

-Your Ketamine session will take place in a private, comfortable room with a dedicated Ketamine therapist.
+Your Ketamine session will take place in the therapy room.
 The medicine is administered via an oral tablet which will dissolve under your tongue for about 10-15 minutes.
-The session typically lasts 90-120 minutes, and our therapist will be with you the whole time.
+The session can last anywhere from 90-120 minutes or even longer, and our therapist will be with you the whole time.

 During the session: